bloominstituteoftechnology/node-db-challenge/README.md

 ### Business Rules

-- a `project` can have multiple `tasks`.
-- a `task` belongs to only one `project`.
-- a `project` can use multiple `resources`.
-- the same `resource` can be used in multiple `projects`.
+table - a `project` can have multiple `tasks`. table - a `task` belongs to only one `project`. table - a `project` can use multiple `resources`. table - the same `resource` can be used in multiple `projects`.
-- when adding `projects` the client must provide a name, the description is optional.
+X - when adding `projects` the client must provide a name, the description is optional.
-- when adding `resources` the client must provide a name, the description is optional.
+X - when adding `resources` the client must provide a name, the description is optional.
-- when adding a `task` the client must provide a description, the notes are optional.
+X - when adding a `task` the client must provide a description, the notes are optional.
-- when adding a `task` the client must provide the `id` of an existing project.
+X - when adding a `task` the client must provide the `id` of an existing project.
-- for `projects` and `tasks` if no value is provided for the `completed` property, the API should provide a default value of `false`.
+X - for `projects` and `tasks` if no value is provided for the `completed` property, the API should provide a default value of `false`.

 ### Entities

 A `project` is what needs to be done.
 We want to store the following data about a `project`:

-- [ ] a unique Id.
+- [X] a unique Id.
-- [ ] a name.
+- [X] a name.
 This column is required.
-- [ ] a description.
+- [X] a description.
-- [ ] a boolean that indicates if the project has been completed.
+- [X] a boolean that indicates if the project has been completed.
 This column cannot be NULL, the default value should be `false`.

 A `resource` is anything needed to complete a project, some examples are: a person, a tool, a meeting room or a software license.
 We want to store the following data about a `resource`:

-- [ ] a unique Id.
+- [X] a unique Id.
-- [ ] a name.
+- [X] a name.
 This column is required.
-- [ ] a description.
+- [X] a description.

 The database should not allow resources with duplicate names.

 An `task` one of the steps needed to complete the project.
 We want to store the following data about an `task`.

-- [ ] a unique id.
+- [X] a unique id.
-- [ ] a description of what needs to be done.
+- [X] a description of what needs to be done.
 This column is required.
-- [ ] a notes column to add additional information.
+- [X] a notes column to add additional information.
-- [ ] a boolean that indicates if the task has been completed.
+- [X] a boolean that indicates if the task has been completed.
 This column cannot be NULL, the default value should be `false`.

 ## Stretch Problem